 The goal of green organizing is to minimize the environmental impact and personal carbon footprints in everyday life, and to reduce plastic, chemical, petrochemical and toxin use.
-To do so reduces low-level toxins in the home as well as toxic manufacturing waste.
+To do so reduces trace chemicals in the home and decreases toxic manufacturing waste.
 We are exposed to 1000s of chemicals yearly.
 The concept “Use once, throw away” has spread around the world.
 Unfortunately, many, and our next-gens have never known anything other.
 Going green can proceed gradually as one becomes more knowledgeable.
 It does not require a bunch of immediate changes.
 The information below is not meant to be comprehensive, but several links are available.

 PRESCRIPTION AND OVER THE COUNTER DRUGS

 Water is a precious resource, and as a society, we have been profligate in its use.
-Water shortages, pollution, and contamination are common and you're serious worldwide problems.
-Some areas lack potable water, and persons are restricted to 1 gallon per day for all use.
+Water shortages, pollution, and contamination are a serious worldwide problem.
+Some areas lack potable water.
+In others, persons are restricted to 1 gallon per day for all use.
 Here, costs are rising for water and wastewater disposal.
 The largest personal impact on water use is achieved at the faucet level.
 Use lower water pressure, and turn off between uses.
 Leaky faucets lose gallons of water and usually only require a gasket to repair.
 Dual flush valves for the commode, with quick (1/2) and full flush positions can save significant water.
-Most modern toilets can be retrofitted.

 Beware of free sewage sludge.
 It is not eco-friendly; rather, it is laced with toxic elements poured down the drain, including heavy metals that leach into garden crops; sludge can also contain weed or poison ivy seeds.